-Course Reserves are located at the library's Circulation Desk.
+Course Reserves are located at the library's Information Desk.
 A Monmouth College ID will be needed to check out a reserve item.
 Unless otherwise stated, reserve items circulate for 2 hours in the building.
 Viewing rooms are available for students who need to watch or listen to media items.

 A current, searchable list of Course Reserves is available in the library's catalog.

 You will need the following to check out a course reserve:

 To place an item (library book, article, media, or personal item) on course reserve, complete a Hewes Library Reserve Form, available:

 Hewes Library materials and your personal items may be placed on reserve.
 The library CANNOT place I-Share items or items owned by other libraries or community businesses (for example, Family Video) on reserve due to copyright restrictions.